-A Level Exam Board: OCR Contact: Mrs Catherine Applegate
+A Level Exam Board: OCR

+Contact: Mrs Catherine Applegate

-By taking A Level Classical Civilisation you will be able to develop your interest in the Classical world whilst increasing your awareness of the continued influence of Roman and Greek society and culture on our own.
-We consider a variety of forms of evidence and sources, to which you will be encouraged to make an informed and personal response.
+By taking A Level Classical Civilisation you will be able to develop your interest in Classical Greek and Roman cultures whilst increasing your awareness of their continued influence on our own society.
+You will engage with a variety of poems, plays and archaeological artefacts as source material for the ancient world, to which you will be encouraged to make an informed and personal response.